refinajs/refina/docs/guide/essentials/lowlevel.md

 - Parameters: (all optional)
   - `data`: an object which will be assigned to the element.
-  - `inner`: the content of the element.
+  - `children`: the children of the element.
   - `eventListeners`: the event listeners of the element.
 - Return value: `void`